Tata Sierra

-In the export market, the Sierra was sold as Tata Sport, Tata Telcosport and Tata Grand Telcosport, Tata Gurkha.
+In the export market, the Sierra was sold as Tata Sport, Tata Telcosport, Tata Grand Telcosport and Tata Gurkha.

 History

 The Tata Sierra was launched in 1991 and is the first off-road Sport Utility vehicle produced by the Indian company; and was based on the Tata Telcoline (pick-up originally launched in 1988 from which it takes the mechanical parts, the front facia, and the internal dashboard.)
 The differences are in the shortened wheelbase at 2.40 meters (compared to the single-cab Telcoline).
 The Sierra was also one of the first cars for private transport in India and, being built on the Tata X2 platform" with side members and crossbars, could be used on every road surface, especially the uneven ones being proposed both rear-wheel drive and four-wheel drive.
 Compared to the Telcoline, soundproofing has been improved, making the interior more comfortable.